Art Basel Miami (pre-Covid edition): A primer for newbies

-Clustered around the Convention Center were satellite fairs like Design Miami (furniture), Form (sculpture), Ink and Aqua (regional galleries with big and upcoming names) - the latter two a treat for their quirky setting in art deco hotels, where exhibitor booths were the cute hotel rooms clustered around a planted courtyard.
+Clustered around the Convention Center were satellite fairs like Design Miami (furniture), Form (sculpture), Ink (independent smaller galleries and publishers) and Aqua (regional galleries with big and upcoming names) - the latter two a treat for their quirky setting in art deco hotels, where exhibitor booths were in quaint hotel rooms clustered around a planted courtyard.
 Unfortunately, PULSE, which I have attended numerous times in NYC, was just a bit too far north to get to.

 |Ink and Aqua Art Fairs: Like a "cappadocia" of art treasures|

-Hence the need to plan very well, as deep in the endless labyrinths of art, the daubing of your dreams could be right around the next aisle...
+Hence, the need to plan very well, as deep in these endless labyrinths of art, the daubing of your dreams could be right around the next aisle...

-First cab off the rank was SCOPE, the nearest to my lodging.
+First fair off the rank was SCOPE, the nearest to my lodgings.
 This fair features art that seems to showcase the wonders of modern machining, 3D printing and other post-canvas-and-paper mediums, attracting a lot of millennial collectors with cash.
 One exhibitor was particularly enterprising, offering samplings of fancy nut snacks - her side business - to whet your appetite for art: